datacamp/funneljoin/README.md

 Summarizing funnels
 -------------------

-Funneljoin also contains to functions to summarize funnels: `summarize_conversions` and `summarize_prop_tests()`.
+Funneljoin also contains to functions to summarize funnels: `summarize_conversions` (see the vignette) and `summarize_prop_tests()`.

 `summarize_prop_tests()` takes in a dataset with at least three columns - `alternative.name`, `nb_starts`, and `nb_conversions`.
 It can also have an additional column that is the type of conversion - for example, you could have clicks and purchases.
 Each type of conversion can only have two rows, one `control` and one other group.
-If you have that additional column, you need to group by it first.
+If you have that additional column of type, you need to group by it first.

 It returns a dataset with X columns: